 10. Look for other cultural opportunities to explore: Is there a bulletin board by the front door?
 Check it out — that’s how I learned about language classes and a multi-lingual youth soccer league I’d never heard of.
 A cashier noticed the noodles in my cart and mentioned that the store offered cooking classes once a month.
 And many specialty markets have food carts or dining counters where you can try new things on your lunch break.

-In case you’re in Fargo-Moorhead, here is the address to my favorite speciality market.
-Go see them!
+In case you’re in Fargo-Moorhead, go see the crew at Lotus Blossom, my favorite speciality market in town.
 And if you have a favorite market in your neighborhood, tell me about it.